nviart/Viart_ATM_breast_methylation/README.md

 ```

 ## 2- Package installation
-This code is mainly written in R language.
+This code is written in R language.
 The easiest way to use it with the same development environment is to use the versionning system renv (https://rstudio.github.io/renv/index.html).
 First install renv package if not done.
 Then, change in the config.R file the path to renv environment ("renv.path" variable).
 It will allow to load the environment in each of the other scripts.
+The R environment must be launched within the script folder.

 ## 3- Download the recquired files to run the pipeline
 Some files need to be downloaded:
 1. The files from Pidsley *et al.* (2016) that can be found here: https://github.com/sirselim/illumina450k_filtering
 2. The manifest from Illumina named "infinium-methylationepic-v-1-0-b5-manifest-file.csv" that can be found here: https://support.illumina.com/downloads/infinium-methylationepic-v1-0-product-files.html
+3. You also need bed files indicating the promoter, gene and CpG Islands regions that you want to study.

 ## 4- Modify the config file
 The config.R file contains some variables that will be used by the other scripts.
 Set them according to your own environment.